Heritage Projects

 Board of Directors (organization and group only)

 Provide a list of your organization’s board members, including their service dates, term limits, and their areas of expertise, knowledge, or insights.
 For project-based groups and community groups, please provide a list of your group’s leadership if it is different from the Relevant Expertise section.
 If it is the same, simply state so.
-This is required for organizations and groups only, not for public agencies.
+This is required for organizations and groups only, not for individuals or public agencies.

 Attachments (optional)